 Definitely.
 Figs are high in fiber, low in calories, and contain calcium, potassium, magnesium, manganese, iron, and vitamin K. Dried figs provide even more fiber and higher percentages of recommended daily nutritional value of vitamins and minerals.
 As a result, dried figs in particular are great for treating constipation.

-Fresh figs are delicious in so many other applications besides fig salad.
-Here are some fresh fig recipe ideas for you:
+Fresh figs are delicious in so many other applications besides a salad with figs. Here are some other fresh fig recipe ideas for you:

 - Top oatmeal or yogurt with fresh figs